Devarapallivamsi/DE_projects/Airflow orchestrated pipeline for data warehouse management using Airflow/README.md

 ## Steps followed<br/>
 1. Created two GCS buckets one for the input data and the other for data archiving.<br/>
-2. Created a Cloud Run Function (to be triggered with object uploads in Cloud Storage).<br/>
+2. Created a Cloud Run Function (to be triggered with object uploads in input bucket).<br/>
 3. Setup a Dataproc cluster to host Hive data warehouse.<br/>
 4. Started an airflow cluster using GCP composer environment.<br/>
-5. Created airflow python script defining all the tasks using airflow's operators.<br/>
+5. Created airflow python script defining all the tasks viz., Hive table creation, data loading etc. using airflow's operators.<br/>
 6. Generated and stored the sendgrid API key. verified the sender's (self) mail address.<br/>
 7. Used Airflow web server address and Sendgrid API key to configure Cloud Run Function to notify user or trigger the DAG post input data validation.<br/>